 What to Expect from Joint Replacement

+The biggest benefit of joint replacement is improved quality of life.
 Surgery can stabilize the joint, allowing you to move more freely.
 It can relieve severe pain that doesn't respond to medication, therapy or other non-surgical treatments.
 It can also correct a deformity, improving both the look and function of your joint.